-Forward to PDC@stetson.edu an electronic copy of your written evaluation in Word format.
+Please encourage your department chair or senior colleague to complete the evaluation form provided on the sabbatical leave website.
 The evaluation should candidly assess the scholarly value of the project, the scope of the project, its value to the University, and the relevance of the project to the applicant's ongoing development as a member of the Stetson faculty.
 The evaluation should be discussed with the applicant.
 The Chair must provide an explicit plan for covering the teaching and other responsibilities of the applicant during the term of the sabbatical.
 (Retain copies for your files as appropriate.)

-Department chairs / designated senior colleagues / associate deans will receive an email confirmation that the evaluation has been received.
+Department chairs / designated senior colleagues / associate deans will receive an email confirmation that the evaluation has been received through the web form.
 Application and evaluation materials will be forwarded to the appropriate dean.

-Monday, November 13
+Tuesday, November 12